Kot2000/codify_plus_plus/README.md

 <!-- Content -->
 # CodifyLib

-An open source implementation of the [Codify plugin][codify-devforum]'s internal "Instance-to-snippet" conversion module.
+A decoupled implementation of the [Codify plugin][codify-devforum]'s internal "Instance-to-snippet" conversion module.

 -----